jlburky/linux-config/README.md

     ```
     URxvt*perl-lib: /path/to/this/urxvt-vim-scrollback
     ```
-* `Xdefaults.template` - used to create the `.Xdefaults` setting the path to the location of `urxvt-vim-scrollback`.
+* `configurations/Xdefaults.template` - used to create the `.Xdefaults` setting
-* `xsession.qtile` - configuration for Qtile to start under Remote Desktop (RDP) when this file is `$HOME/.xsession`.
+  the path to the location of `urxvt-vim-scrollback`.
-* `xsession.cinnamon` - configuration for Cinnamon to start under Remote
+* `configurations/xession.cinnamon` - configuration for Cinnamon to start using RDP.

 ## To Do
 * Add gitconfig.